pramnora/go/README.md

 https://www.golang.org
 ...where you can download the Go programming language.

-Then, download the [.msi] file...; repeatedly clicking [Next] button should set it up to work on Windows 10...accepting all of the default setting options.
+Then, download the appropriate [.msi] file...; then, after the file has downloaded...left double click on it to run...; repeatedly, clicking [Next] button should set it up to work on Windows 10...accepting all of the default setting options.

 Next, open up a DOS prompt...and, type in...
 C:\>go [ENTER]
-...and, a list of Go commands should come back.
+...and, a list of Go commands should, automatically, be returned.

 You can also try doing...
 C:\>go version